Engage the car in first gear (move the automatic transmission selector to the "P" position) and place wheel chocks under the front wheels.

 Lubricate the guide pins and their boots with grease.

-Depress the piston of the working cylinder brake mechanism by screwing the piston clockwise, using a suitable tool.
+Depress the brake caliper piston by screwing it in clockwise using a suitable tool.

-For ease of rotation, special grooves are made in the piston of the brake mechanism working cylinder.
+For ease of rotation, special grooves are made in the brake caliper piston.

 Install the brake pads and all components in reverse order.

-Check and, if necessary, top up the brake fluid in the brake master cylinder reservoir.
+Check and, if necessary, top up the brake fluid in the master cylinder reservoir.

-Removing and installing the caliper assembly with the rear wheel pad guide
+Removing and installing the rear wheel brake caliper assembly with the brake shoe guide

 Unscrew the rear wheel slave cylinder line nut.

-Remove the parking brake cable end from the release lever.
+Remove the end of the parking brake cable from the release lever.

-Remove the lower brake caliper guide mounting bolt.
+Remove the lower brake shoe guide mounting bolt.

-Remove the upper brake caliper guide mounting bolt.
+Remove the upper brake shoe guide mounting bolt.

-Remove the brake caliper assembly from the brake caliper guide.
+Remove the brake caliper assembly from the brake shoe guide.

 Reinstall all parts in reverse order.